 Even more remote than Blachford Lake Lodge is Clayoquot Wilderness Resort; however, this experience is the opposite end of the spectrum and so are the rates.
 This luxury resort is tucked neatly into the Rocky Mountains and is accessible only by water.
 Guests have their choice of a floatplane from Vancouver or a 40-minute boat ride from Tofino BC.
 Here you will find one of the best glamping experiences in the world with 25 canvas tents loaded with high-end furniture and amenities.

 This is an all-inclusive experience with all meals and several activities incorporated into the 3, 4, or 7-night package price.
 Some of the side trips include kayaking, fishing, mountain biking, horseback riding, and bear and whale watching.
-There also helicopter experiences available.
+There are also helicopter experiences available.
 A spa and wellness center is also on the premises.

 The lead photo of this article is also of Clayoquot Wilderness Resort (photo by Bryan Stockton) Visit Clayoquot Resort HERE.